 - Did they actually purchase something or at least sign up for a consultation call?
 If so, that video is effective, whatever length it is.

 So remember that the guidelines for video length are just that, guidelines.
-Different audiences, industries, and goals demand different video lengths.
+Different audiences, different messages, industries, and goals demand different video lengths.
 Fortunately, the video creation experts at IdeaRocket have helped businesses in all kinds of industries to create the ideal video for their audience and goals.
 We make videos in 2d, 3d and whiteboard animation, as well as live action.
 Contact us today to start creating videos that are exactly as long as they need to be.